-Remedies must be designed to restore or preserve equal access to the College's Educational Program or Activity.
-Such treatments may include the same individualized services described in § 106.30 as "supportive measures"; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Respondent.
+Remedies must be designed to restore or preserve equal access to the College's Education Program or Activity.
+Such treatments may include the same individualized services described in § 106.30 of the May 2020 Title IX Regulations and/or in this Policy as "supportive measures"; however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Respondent.